 This is the approach that I take to determine the amount to pay for a house to flip.
 It is simple math and my spread sheet is set up to assist in determining the purchase price.
 The calculation is After repair value – repair costs – carrying costs – profit – costs to sell your home.
 This is the amount you can pay for the house.

 The 70 percent rule is a common term used among many real estate investors when flipping houses.
-The 70% rule states that a house flipper shoul pay 70% of the ARV minus the repair costs when purchasing a house to flip.
-I prefert the steps descibed above in the section title How Much Should I Pay For A House To Flip.
+The 70% rule states that a house flipper should pay 70% of the ARV minus the repair costs when purchasing a house to flip.
+I prefer the steps described above in the section title How Much Should I Pay For A House To Flip.

 Is Flipping Houses Easy?

 The answer is absolutely not.
 It is hard to find homes to flip in today’s real estate market.
 There is a lot of competition finding these homes.
 It sure looks easy in all the TV shows and it is not.
 You can make a lot of money flipping homes if you can develop a steady stream of homes and have the money lined up.
 Do I Need To Attend A House Flipping Training?

 There are companies that provide training in how to flip houses.
 I am sure they provide a lot of good information about flipping homes.
 Most of the training will cost between $20,000 and $40,000.
 I think you can find all the information you need on line or in a few books.
 I think you are better off to use the cost of training to flip your next home.

 Sell Us Your Home In Albuquerque NM

 Myers & Myers Real Estate does buy homes and we will typically pay cash for your home.
 Call us at 505 401-7500 to get a sales price on your home.